German train driver strike strands passengers and freight | Business

 German train driver strike strands passengers and freight

-"Our colleagues went on strike in a very disciplined manner," Weselsky told Reuters, adding the union would only return to the negotiating table if Deutsche Bahn made an improved pay offer.
-GDL is demanding wage increases of around 3.2% and a one-time coronavirus allowance of 600 euros ($700).

-A strike by train drivers over pay severely disrupted services across Germany on Wednesday, adding to pressure on European supply chains and frustrating passengers at a time of high demand.
+A strike by train drivers over pay severely disrupted services across Germany on Wednesday, adding to pressure on European supply chains and frustrating passengers at a time of high demand during the summer holiday season.

 With around 190 freight trains standing idle, Deutsche Bahn said in a statement the strike could have a major impact on industrial supply chains in Germany and across Europe, which have already suffered bottlenecks because of COVID-19.
 Passenger demand is also high as many people are on the move during summer holidays following an easing of coronavirus restrictions.